 Export to Optenni Lab

-This is compatible with Optenni Lab 4.3 and later.
+This functionality is compatible with Optenni Lab 4.3 and later.
 When XF detects an earlier version, it prompts users to specify either radiation or system efficiency.